dyson/lo/README.md

 A minimal logger for Go.

-Lo is a fork and modification to the official Go flag package (https://golang.org/pkg/flag/).
+Lo is a fork and modification to the official Go log package (https://golang.org/pkg/log/).
 It's retained only the Printf function for writing messages and has added three levels of logging (none, info, and debug).
 Lo's been influenced by a number of articles, discussion and personal experience.

 Things to note:
 - With the log level set to lo.LevelNone, lo isn't nop.
 Using a single Printf function this isn't possible but it is minimal.